jidongbsu/cs452-cthreads-library/README.md

 ### user-level thread library vs kernel-level thread library

-In previous projects we used the pthreads library, which allows us to run multiple threads concurrently.
+In previous assignments we used the pthreads library, which allows us to run multiple threads concurrently.
 The pthreads library are supported by the Linux kernel, and each pthread is mapped into one kernel thread, and the kernel manages to schedule these threads as if each thread is a separate process.
 This suggests such threads are visible to the kernel, and that's why when you run *ps -eLf*, you can see multiple threads of the same process.

 ```console
 (base) [jidongxiao@onyx ~]$ ps -eLf | grep test-mergesort